Ira-Project/lastword/__Archive/Techstars Application/Main App.md

-1. Startup Name
+1. Startup Name:
    Ira Project

-2. Startup URL
+2. Startup URL:

 3. What year was the company founded?
    2024